-This is about your kitchen trash can.
+This is all about your kitchen trashcan.

 Firstly it definitely needs a little pedal so you can open it without using your hands; they will be busy with a chopping board and knife, or some such.

 doctor for flu, and you can avoid the very questionable jabs that are

-What are phytochemicals, you may be asking?
-They are simply a vast array of substances in plants that act in our bodies to protect us against cancer, inflammation and sickness.
-If you're interested in better health then it's time to find about substances like the lignins in wheat, choline in eggs, betaine in beets and the lycopene in tomatoes; don't fuss too much about their names, and what they do, but do make sure you are enjoying a wide variety of whole foods.
-And then your compost bins gardening will be overflowing.
+If you are seriously concerned about greater well-being then it is time to find out about substances like the lignins in wheat, choline in eggs and your greens; betaine in beets and the lycopene in tomatoes too.
+Don't fuss too much about their names, and what they do, but do make sure you are enjoying a wide variety of whole foods.

 Compost bins gardening covers the whole spectrum from the kitchen to the pile.

-If the contents of your compost bins are going straight to the garden pile, then avoid cooked food; vermin like rats will be likely to make a meal of it and they rot rather than break down to lovely smelling humus.
+If the contents of your compost bins are going straight to the garden pile, then avoid cooked food; vermin like rats will be likely to make a meal of it and they rot rather than break down to lovely-smelling humus.

-Once cooked they lack the bacteria and fungi that will break them down; it's for this reason that we stopped eating boiled eggs; the shells are useless in a compost heap.
+Once cooked they lack the bacteria and fungi that will break them down.
+It's for this reason that we stopped eating boiled eggs; the shells are useless in a compost heap.

-If your compost bins gardening first are destined for the worm farm, which is my recommendation, then you can be less fussy; they will devour almost anything, cooked or otherwise.
+If your compost bins gardening first are destined for the worm-farm, which is my recommendation, then you can be less fussy; they will devour almost anything, cooked or otherwise.